resonatehq/blog/blog/2024-10-22-transparent-batching-with-the-resonate-python-sdk/index.md

     print(f"User {user} has been inserted to database")
 ```

-But what if the application received 1000 new users per second?
+But what if the applications suddenly becomes really popular?
+What if, hypothetically, it received 1000 new users per second? 🚀
 The database would save to durable storage on each query and the application probably wouldn't be able to keep up with all the demand.
 Each second there would be a longer and longer delay for users to get added to the database.
 We can imagine that, if these user creation requests were coming over a network, that many of them would timeout while waiting for their turn to get a row in the database.